 Total phosphorus is an indicator of too much phosphorus in the water.
-Phosphorus attaches to sediment particles, so phosphorus and sediment pollution are linked.
+Because phosphorus attaches to sediment particles, phosphorus and sediment pollution are linked.
 Phosphorus is an essential nutrient for all plants and animals.
-But too much phosphorus in the water causes algae to grow in large, dense algal blooms, which depletes oxygen for fish and other marine organisms.
+Too much phosphorus in the water, however, causes algae to grow in large, dense algal blooms, which depletes oxygen for fish and other marine organisms.

 How is it measured?